Nasdanika/html/org.nasdanika.html.repository/src/site/markdown/app.md

 ## Action

 [Action](apidocs/org.nasdanika.html.app/apidocs/index.html?org/nasdanika/html/app/Action.html) is the unit of system/user interaction.

+Actions define a vocabulary of human/system interaction.
+In such a vocabulary actions are "verbs".
+E.g. "View transactions" or "Submit payment".
+If actions are verbs, then property sources are nouns.
+They are explained in below.

+Thinking in terms of actions allows to stay focus on functionality and not get distracted by lower-level concerns such as button colors.
+One of my friends once told me a long time ago that "it is much easier to make a functional application fast than a fast application functional".
+Thinking in actions helps to deliver functionality faster and take care of non-functional requirements later.

+While the framework allows to refine appearance of UI elements on a case-by-case basis having a consistent UI increases clarity of human-system interactions.

+Where there's a vocabulary there's a dictionary.
+Building an application in terms of actions and property sources allows to create and publish such a dictionary as part of the build process.

-I may be thought of as a method in a callback interface (Web UI) passed to the user.
+In Java terms an action may be thought of as a method in a callback interface (Web UI) passed to a user.
 The user interacts with the system by "invoking callback methods" - activating actions so they get executed by the system.

 Action extends [Executable](apidocs/org.nasdanika.html.app/apidocs/index.html?org/nasdanika/html/app/Executable.html), it allows to separate processing (``execute()`` method) from  presentation (other action attributes) and have actions delegating to executable.